python/devguide/coverage.rst

 Coverage.py will print out a little bit of helper text verifying that everything is working.
-If you are using an installed copy, you can do the following instead (note this must be installed using the built copy of python, such as by venv)::
+If you are using an installed copy, you can do the following instead (note this must be installed using the built copy of Python, such as by venv)::

     ./python -m coverage